weewx/weewx/docs_src/weectl/station.md

                               [--dist-config=DIST-CONFIG-PATH]] \
                               [--docs-root=DOCS_ROOT] \
                               [--examples-root=EXAMPLES_ROOT] \
-                              [--config-only] \
+                              [--skin-root=SKIN_ROOT] \
+                              [--what [{config,docs,examples,util,skins} ... ] \
                               [--no-prompt] \
                               [--no-backup] \
                               [--dry-run]

-Upgrade an existing user data area, including the configuration file, docs, examples, and utility files.
+Upgrade an existing user data area, including any combination of the configuration file, docs, examples, daemon utility files, and skins.
 In what follows, WEEWX_ROOT is the directory that contains the configuration file.
-For example, if "-- config=/home/tkeffer/weewx-data/weewx.conf", then WEEWX_ROOT will be "/home/tkeffer/weewx-data".
+For example, if "--config=/home/tkeffer/weewx-data/weewx.conf", then WEEWX_ROOT will be "/home/tkeffer/weewx-data".

 optional arguments:
   -h, --help            show this help message and exit